edelgrace/blog/content/post/2010-02-12-happy-valentines-day-3.md

 ---
 Yes, I'm all alone on this five day long weekend.
 My parents have banned me from going anywhere with my friends.
 Ahh great.
 I'll be alone on Valentines day D:

-Anyway, I keep saying I will do things but my parents want me off the computer more and more. =/ I'm currently downloading my homework (a worksheet posted on my school website&#8230;haha).
+Anyway, I keep saying I will do things but my parents want me off the computer more and more. =/ I'm currently downloading my homework (a worksheet posted on my school website...haha).

 So what's up with everyone?